Exceptions

 Exception constructs have three parts:

-• A try block surrounds normal code, which is exited immediately if a throw statement executes.
+block surrounds normal code, which is exited immediately if a throw statement executes. - A

-• A throw statement appears within a try block; if reached, execution jumps immediately to the end of the try block.
+statement appears within a try block; if reached, execution jumps immediately to the end of the try block.
 The code is written so only error situations lead to reaching a throw.
 The throw statement provides an object of a particular type, such as an object of type "runtime_error", which is a class defined in the stdexcept library.
 The statement is said to throw an exception of the particular type.
-A throw statement's syntax is similar to a return statement.
+A throw statement's syntax is similar to a return statement. - A

 Here's the earlier program using exception-handling constructs.
 Notice that the normal code flow is not obscured by error-checking/handling if-else statements.